Joe Biden's biggest task: Fighting COVID-19 | DW | 11.11.2020

 The task force has their work cut out for them.
 The US has a total of more than 10 million coronavirus cases and has recently seen more than 100,000 new cases a day - higher than during the pandemic's initial spike in the spring.

-Monday's announcement from German company BioNTech and its US partner Pfizer that their COVID-vaccine has proven 90 percent effective in on-going Phase III is welcome news.
-But a success in the testing stage today doesn't equal vaccines for all tomorrow.
+Monday's announcement from German company BioNTech and its US partner Pfizer that their COVID-vaccine has proven 90% effective in on-going Phase III is welcome news.
+But a success in the testing stage today does not mean there will be vaccines for everyone tomorrow.
 And it doesn't stop with the manufacturing of the inoculant either.

 On Biden's transition website, it says that his and Harris' administration is going to "plan for the effective, equitable distribution of treatments and vaccines — because development isn't enough if they aren't effectively distributed."

-The other big task is depoliticizing mask wearing.
-Currently there is a patchwork of mask rules varying from state to state – when you travel through Republican-governed states, like South Dakota for example, it is not unusual to see no one wearing masks, from people in the street to store patrons and not even waiters in restaurants.
-Elsewhere, like in Washington DC, wearing a mask is mandatory as soon as you leave your home, and the majority of people abide by that.
+The other big task is depoliticizing the wearing of masks.
+Currently, there is a patchwork of rules varying from state to state — when you travel through Republican-governed states, like South Dakota for example, it is not unusual to see no one wearing masks, from people in the street to store patrons and wait-staff in restaurants.
+Elsewhere, like in Washington D.C., wearing a mask is mandatory as soon as you leave your home, and the majority of people abide by that rule.

 "Experts agree that tens of thousands of lives can be saved if Americans wear masks," it says on the Biden transition website.
 "President-elect Biden will continue to call on every American to wear a mask when they are around people outside their household [and] every Governor to make that mandatory in their state."

-Vasan welcomes a unified mask policy by a president-elect who has been wearing a nose-and-mouth covering at all public appearances since the start of the pandemic, in stark contrast to President Donald Trump.
+Vasan said he welcomes a unified mask policy by a president-elect.
+Biden has worn a nose-and-mouth covering at all public appearances since the start of the pandemic, in stark contrast to President Donald Trump.

 The New York doctor said that there would have to be an uptick in the production of personal protection equipment (PPE) for a national mask mandate to work, but he is optimistic.